Help Center

 If you set apps as "Neutral", they will not count towards your screen time calculation displayed on your "Screen Time" tab, although it will continue to be reflected in your overall Screen Time that is shared with Friends, on the Leaderboard, and in your Focus Report.
 For apps like navigation, music, meditation, audiobook, or any other apps you consider as passive consumption, this can be very helpful.

-Can I remove my "Neutral" apps from my Focus Report?
+Can I remove my "Neutral" apps from my Focus Report on iOS?

 Unfortunately, no. If you set apps as "Neutral," they won’t count in your screen time calculation displayed on your "Screen Time" tab.
 However, it's critical to note that if you set apps as Neutral, they will continue to count in the screen time displayed in your "Profile" and your Focus Report.
 Currently, we do not plan to change this, although we may consider it in future updates.
 There's more information on how Opal reports your screen time here.